David-Manniche/TheMarket/readme.txt

     => 043127 - Seller should not be able to import special price file with price less then minimum selling price .
-    => 043050 - On Shipping profile >> manage rates section still gets display there even if we delete "zone " => 043266 - Display parent category if products bound to any of child category
+    => 043050 - On Shipping profile >> manage rates section still gets display there even if we delete "zone " => 043266 - Display parent category if products bound to any of child category => 043050 - On Shipping profile >> manage rates section still gets display there even if we delete "zone " => 042767 - Import / export >> settings >> Some settings needs to be removed .

 Enhancements:
     => Tax module upgrade